ananthvk/latex-resume-creator/README.md

 ```
 Note: It will take some time (a few minutes) to install the required tex packages.

-To modify the content of the resume, edit `src/resume_creator/data/resume.json` and `src/resume_creator/templates/resume.tex`

-If you do not want to re-generate the resume on each push, maintain a `develop` branch, then whenever you want a pdf, merge with the `master` branch.

 #### Privacy Controls

 Set environment variables to control personal information: